 Eligible candidates for the Program must be U.S. citizens or permanent residents.
 The number of students selected will be determined each year based on availability.
 Students must maintain their GPA at UVM to continue in the program.

-Students should submit the application by mid-April at the end of their first year.
+Students should submit the application by May 9 at the end of their first year.
 The application process includes:

 VLS agrees to accept any UVM student who meets the qualifications designated in this agreement as long as that student completes the VLS application process no later than March 31 of the junior year.
 Applications completed after this date will be considered but admission to the dual degree program is not guaranteed.
 VLS will waive the application fee for students in the dual degree program.